cdapio/cdap/docs/loom-docs/source/rest/image.rst

    * - Parameter
      - Description
    * - name
-     - Specifies the name of the hardware type to be updated.
+     - Specifies the name of the image type to be updated.
    * - description
-     - New description or old one for the hardware type.
+     - New description or old one for the image type.
    * - providermap
-     - Provider map is map of providers and equivalent flavor type for current hardware type being configured.
+     - Provider map is map of providers and equivalent flavor type for current image type being configured.
        It's currently a map of map.

 HTTP Responses